Monthly Recurring Revenue (MRR) Explained: Definitions + Formulas

 You can determine the actual cost in dollars of churn by multiplying the number of customers lost by your average customer worth.
 It can really get your attention when expressed in actual dollars.

-Minimizing Your Churn Rate
+How to Minimize Your Churn Rate

 If you are uncomfortable with your churn rate, it is time to start talking to your customers and your recently lost customers.
 Determine what you are doing right, and the reasons churn is happening at the rate it is.
 It could be something easily fixed like better communication or small product improvements.
 But you can’t address it if you don’t have a churn rate to track.
 It is especially critical for new and growing companies.